vijay033/Deeplearning4j/README.md

 # Read Existing Word2Vec Model : glove.6B.50d ( 163MB)
 # device : galaxy s7 and above hardware configuration (4GB RAM)
 # DATA_PATH = Read Exisiting word to vec model - keep "glove.6B.50d" file @W2V_DATAPATH
 # Reading existing model can be done on (2GB RAM) devices but training cannot be done.
+Once model can be trained on high end and model can be transferred to low end for reading.
+Totally depends on use cases.
 # OnDevice Sentiment Analysis :
 https://github.com/vijay033/OnDevice_Sentiment-Analysis